CartoDB/cartodb/doc/developer-center/federated-tables-api/guides/01-quickstart.md

 ## Quickstart

+:warning: Federated Tables is in **beta** stage and the API might change or have limited support :warning:

 In order to manage Federated Tables as part of the CARTO platform, we provide a RESTful Web Service to manipulate the resources that represent Federated Tables by using a uniform and predefined set of operations.

 For this example (and the rest of the ones illustrated here) we will be using a command-line tool known as `cURL`.
 For more info about this tool see [this blog post](http://quickleft.com/blog/command-line-tutorials-curl) or type `man curl` in bash.